Students | Get Started

-A multi-purpose note taking app that auto-synchronizes notes among every computer and phone you use
+A multi-purpose note taking app that auto-synchronizes notes across all devices.

 A multi-purpose screen capture tool that integrates easily with Evernote.

-Microsoft's file hosting service that allows users to upload and sync files to a cloud storage and then access them from a Web browser.
+Microsoft's cloud storage service that allows users to upload and sync files to be accessed from a Web browser or other devices.

 A free service that lets you bring your photos, docs, and videos anywhere and share them easily.